 Some of the establishments that do not have to employ a Certified Food Protection Manager are:

-Food carts, mobile food units, seasonal permanent or temporary food stands, special event food stands, retail food vehicles, portable structures, carts
+- Food carts, mobile food units, seasonal permanent or temporary food stands, special event food stands, retail food vehicles, portable structures, carts or vending machines.

 Can a person become a Certified Food Protection Manager for multiple food establishments?